laurentdjin/ToDoListApp/README.md

 - [Team](#team)

 ### Introduction
-This is a Qt C++ desktop application that allows users to manage tasks effectively.
-Users can create, edit, delete tasks, and change the app parametres based on many options.
+This is a Qt C++ desktop application that allows user to manage tasks effectively.
+User can create, edit, delete tasks, and change the app parameter based on many options.

 ### Project Features
 - Create tasks (Add new tasks with a title and description)